CompositionalIT/farmer/docs/content/api-overview/dependencies.md

 However, you will still need to set dependencies when you have a relationship between builders, such as setting the key of a storage account on a web app.

 #### Setting dependencies
-Setting a dependency requires you to call the `depends_on` keyword on the target resource, providing a handle to the dependent resource.
+Setting a dependency requires you to call the `depends_on` keyword on the target resource, providing a handle to the dependent resources.

 ```fsharp
 let myStorage = storageAccount {